MrKaszeba19/PapajLang/README.md

 **Reversed Polish Notation Calculator** and interpreter of **PapajScript**
 Version X.X.X (Leviathan)
-April 30, 2024
+May 1, 2024
 by Paul Lipkowski (MrKaszëba)

 Since November 24, 2017 written in FreePascal. :smile:

 **Note**: The Leviathan version is a development one.
 It may be sometimes pretty unstable.
 The stable releases are found in other Git branches.
-You can obtain the latest version of Papaj (**v.0.5.3**, nickname Mem) [here](https://github.com/RooiGevaar19/PapajLang/releases).
+You can obtain the latest version of Papaj (**v.0.5.3**, nickname Mem) [here](https://github.com/MrKaszeba19/PapajLang/releases).

 ## How to use it